-- Balance transfer must be made in first 30 days to qualify for the intro offer
+- Balance transfer must be made in the first 30 days to qualify for the intro offer

 Comparing balance transfer offers: Why no fee is a better value

-Since balance transfer fees typically hover between 3% and 5% you’ll usually save more money with a no-fee card than you’d pay in interest with a shorter introductory period.
+Since balance transfer fees typically hover between 3% and 5%, you’ll usually save more money with a no-annual-fee card than you’d pay in interest with a shorter introductory period.

-To understand just how this works out, consider the Citi Simplicity® Card.
-While the Citi Simplicity has a regular variable APR of 14.74% to 24.74%, it has one of the longest introductory APRs you’ll find on a balance transfer card – 0 percent for 21 months.
-That’s six more interest-free months than the Chase Slate.
-However, the offer comes with a 5% balance transfer fee ($5 minimum).
-Here’s a quick look at what you could end up paying for the Citi Simplicity card’s transfer fee versus the Chase Slate card’s extra six months of interest.
+To understand just how this works out, consider the Citi Simplicity® Card*.
+While the Citi Simplicity has a regular variable APR of 14.74% to 24.74%, it has one of the longest introductory APRs you’ll find on a balance transfer card – 0% for 18 months.
+That’s six more interest-free months than the Navy Federal Platinum Card.
+However, the offer comes with a 3% balance transfer fee ($5 minimum).
+Here’s a quick look at what you could end up paying for the Citi Simplicity card’s transfer fee versus the Navy Federal Platinum card’s extra six months of interest.

 Cards to consider despite their balance transfer fees